Laudenbach, Bavaria

-Laudenbach is a municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Kleinheubach.
+Laudenbach (/de/) is a municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Kleinheubach.

 History

 Since 1315 Laudenbach was owned by the imperial barons of Fechenbach.
 In the course of the reorganization of Germany under Napoleon, the place came to the Grand Duchy of Hesse in 1810.
 With a contract of January 29, 1817, Laudenbach, together with the towns of Umpfenbach, Windischbuchen and Reichartshausen, came to the Kingdom of Bavaria in exchange for Dorndiel, Mosbach and Radheim from the Grand Duchy of Hesse.
 In 1862 the Miltenberg district office was formed, on whose administrative area Laudenbach was located.
 During the Nazi Germany Regime, Laudenbach was one of 31 communities which were assigned in the so called 'Landkreis' of Miltenberg.
 On July 1, 1972, this merged with the district of Obernburg am Main to form the new district of Miltenberg.